A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs

 \section{Nooses}

+In this section, we prove a combinatorial result showing that if we consider nooses that go through only a limited number of vertices of a connected graph with some vertices being terminals, then there is only a bounded number of potential partitions of terminals such nooses can realize.
+A slight technical complication is deciding how to handle terminals that are on the noose itself; to avoid this complication, we consider the terminals to be edges instead.

-Let $G$ be a plane (directed or undirected) graph with terminal set $T$ and let $\gamma$ be a noose in $G$ that visits at most $\ell$ vertices.
-In this section we show that if $\ell \ll |T|$, then there is much less than $2^{\Theta(|T|)}$ ways of how the noose can partition the terminal set.
+Let $G$ be a connected plane (directed or undirected) graph with a set $\Tedges \subseteq E(G)$ of \emph{terminal edges} and let $\gamma$ be a noose in $G$ that visits at most $\ell$ vertices.
+In this section we show that if $\ell \ll |\Tedges|$, then there are much less than $2^{\Theta(|\Tedges|)}$ ways of how the noose can partition the set of terminal edges.

-More formally, we think of the planar embedding of $G$ as a spherical one (i.e., without distinguished outer face) and with a noose $\gamma$ we associate a \emph{tri-partition} of the terminal set $(T_0, \{T_1,T_2\})$ where $T_0$ is the set of terminals that lie on $\gamma$ and $T_1$ and $T_2$ are the sets of terminals that lie in the two components of the sphere minus $\gamma$.
-Since we consider spherical embeddings and the two sides of $\gamma$ are symmetric, the pair $\{T_1,T_2\}$ is an unordered pair.
+More formally, we think of the planar embedding of $G$ as a spherical one (i.e., without distinguished outer face) and with a noose $\gamma$ we associate a \emph{partition} $\{\Tedges_1,\Tedges_2\}$ of $\Tedges$, where and $\Tedges_1$ and $\Tedges_2$ are the sets of terminal edges that lie in the two components of the sphere minus $\gamma$.
+Since we consider spherical embeddings and the two sides of $\gamma$ are symmetric, the pair $\{\Tedges_1,\Tedges_2\}$ is an unordered pair.

-Our main claim in this section is that there are only $|T|^{\Oh(\ell)}$ reasonable partitions for nooses visiting at most $\ell$ vertices.
+Our main claim in this section is that there are only $|\Tedges|^{\Oh(\ell)}$ ``reasonable'' partitions for nooses visiting at most $\ell$ vertices.